Denis Sassou Nguesso: 1997–2008: Second Civil War and return to the presidency

-The elections passed peacefully and Sassou-Nguessou won with 89.41% of the votes.
-Serious malfunctions and acts of manipulation in a few electoral commissions were reported by the European Union Election Observation Mission who reported that these acts did not impact the final result, and called for the sanction of the those responsible in order to prevent the situation from happening again in the next elections.
+The elections passed peacefully and Sassou Nguesso won with 89.41% of the votes.
+Serious malfunctions and acts of manipulation in a few electoral commissions were reported by the European Union Election Observation Mission, who reported that these acts did not impact the final result, and called for the sanction of those responsible in order to prevent the situation from happening again in the next elections.

-Sassou-Nguessou was elected Chairman of the African Union, the OAU's successor body, in January 2006.
+Sassou Nguesso was elected Chairman of the African Union, the OAU's successor body, in January 2006.
 His election was the result of a compromise reached to prevent the chairmanship from going to Omar al-Bashir.

 2009–2016: Re-election and constitutional referendum

 Sassou Nguesso was re-elected as President of the Central Committee of the PCT at the party's Fifth Extraordinary Congress in December 2006.
 He was re-elected in the July 2009 presidential election with 78.61% of the vote amidst an opposition boycott.
 He said that his re-election meant continued "peace, stability and security", and he called for an end to "thinking like ... freeloaders" in reference to international aid.
 At his inauguration Sassou Nguesso announced that he would support an amnesty bill to pardon Lissouba, who had gone into exile after his 1997 ouster and was convicted of crimes in absentia.
 Sassou Nguesso said that he wanted the amnesty bill to be presented to Parliament by the end of 2009.
 As Congo-Brazzaville prepared to celebrate the 50th anniversary of its independence from France in 2010, Sassou Nguesso noted that the country had far to go in fully realizing the dream of independence: "Our country will not be totally independent until our people are free of the yoke of poverty."

 On 27 March 2015 Sassou Nguesso announced that his government would hold a referendum to change the 2002 constitution, which would allow him to run for a third consecutive term.
 The proposal was overwhelmingly approved by voters, with 92.96% in favor.
 Turnout was officially placed at 72.44%.
 However the opposition argued that due to low turnout, the results should be annulled.

-On 20 March 2016, Sassou Nguesso, ran for a third consecutive term of 5 years and was reelected in the first round with 60% of the vote.
+On 20 March 2016, Sassou Nguesso ran for a third consecutive term of 5 years and was reelected in the first round with 60% of the vote.

 Opposition leader Guy-Brice Parfait Kolelas finished second with 15 percent of the vote while retired general Jean-Marie Mokoko, a former security adviser to Sassou Nguesso, came third with 14 percent.

 For the first time in the history of the Republic, these elections were supervised by an independent commission (CNEI: Commission Nationale Electorale Indépendante).
 The opposition rejected the outcome, alleging fraud and calling for civil disobedience.